moodle-an-hochschulen/moodle-auth_ldap_syncplus/README.md

 Requirements
 ------------

-This plugin requires Moodle 3.0+
+This plugin requires Moodle 3.1+

 Changes
 -------

+* 2016-07-19 - Adopt code changes in Moodle core auth_ldap, adding the possibility to sync the "suspended" attribute
+* 2016-07-19 - Check compatibility for Moodle 3.1, no functionality change
 * 2016-03-20 - Edit README to reflect the current naming of the User account syncronisation setting, no functionality change
 * 2016-02-10 - Change plugin version and release scheme to the scheme promoted by moodle.org, no functionality change
 * 2016-01-01 - Adopt code changes in Moodle core auth_ldap, including the new scheduled task feature.
 If you have used a LDAP syncronization cron job before, please use the LDAP syncronisation scheduled task from now on (for details, see "Configuring LDAP synchronization task" section below)